Cash is king as emergency stimulus fails to stop market panic

 “This is about the impact on demand and the disruption of global supply chain...it is not speaking directly to the key problem for markets,” said Michael McCarthy, chief market strategist at brokerage CMC Markets in Sydney.

-U.S. 10-year Treasuries US10YT=RR, usually a haven in times of turmoil, rose through the session, following their steepest two-day selloff in nearly 20 years on Tuesday and Wednesday.
+U.S. 10-year Treasuries, usually a haven in times of turmoil, rose through the session, following their steepest two-day selloff in nearly 20 years on Tuesday and Wednesday.

 “I’d say the market is uninvestable at this point,” said Daniel Cuthbertson, managing director at Value Point Asset Management in Sydney.
 “Until we get a containment of global contractions, the market is just going to be directionless.”